slatedb/slatedb/docs/0001-manifest.md

 See the _Snapshots_ section for a definition of an "active manifest".

 _NOTE: We use `<`  not `<=` for (2) because the compactor must not delete the SST at `wal_id_last_compacted` so readers can recover the `writer_epoch` from the SST._

+_NOTE: This design considers the compactor and garbage collector (inactive SST deletion) as two separate activities that run for one database in one process--the compactor process.
+In the future, we might want to run the compactor and garbage collector in separate processes on separate machines.
+We might also want the garbage collector to run across multiple database.
+This should be doable, but is outside this design's scope.
+The topic is discussed [here](https://github.com/slatedb/slatedb/pull/43/files#r1596319141) and in [[#49](https://github.com/slatedb/slatedb/issues/49)]._

 ## Rejected Solutions